codetracker-learning/hip-hop-pizza-and-wangs-docs/documentation/planning.md

-# Project Planning Documentation for Bangazon Proposal Presentation
+# Project Planning Documentation for Hip Hop Pizza and Wangs (HHP+W) Proposal Presentation

 ## Introduction
-You have almost made it through the onboarding portion, and this is your opportunity to showcase your skills.
-The proposal presentation requires you to communicate your MVP for the student assessment and present the planning you have completed.
+Welcome to the project planning documentation for Hip Hop Pizza and Wangs (HHP+W).
+This is an exciting opportunity to build a Point of Sale (POS) application for a well-established restaurant, bringing together the crossroads of music and food.
+This document outlines the key features, requirements, and guidelines for the HHP+W project.

 ## Presentation Guidelines
-- Each student will have up to 5 minutes for their proposal presentation, followed by 5 minutes for questions and discussion.
+- Each team member will have up to 5 minutes for their proposal presentation, followed by 5 minutes for questions and discussion.
-- Submit all presentation information at least 48 hours before your scheduled presentation via the provided link.
+- Submit all presentation information at least 48 hours before the scheduled presentation via the provided link.
 - Utilize web presentation software (e.g., Google Slides, Canva, Prezi) to create your presentation and share the links with the instructional team.
-- Ensure your proposal clearly articulates the problem your project aims to solve for customers.
+- Ensure your proposal clearly articulates the problem HHP+W aims to solve and how your POS application will address their needs.
-- Clearly explain the solution your project provides to address the identified problem.

 ## Proposal Planning Requirements
 - Include a hyperlink to your Entity Relationship Diagram (ERD) accessible to instructors, along with a backup picture of your ERD in case of access issues.
-- Hyperlink your wireframes, comprehensively showing the user journey through your application.
+- Hyperlink your wireframes, comprehensively showing the user journey through the POS application.
 - Represent each view/page in your wireframes and provide notes or arrows describing user interactions.
 - Create a project board outlining your Minimum Viable Product (MVP) using tickets.

 ## Data Tips from Senior Engineer
 During the planning phase, consider the following tips to assist with data management:
-- The cart should not be represented as a table in the database.
-Instead, consider an open order as the cart, allowing only one order to be open at a time.
-- Users will act as both sellers and customers.
 - Utilize Firebase Authentication for user authentication in your application.
+- Plan your data structure to efficiently manage orders, order items, revenue, and user information.
+- Ensure proper validation and error handling for user inputs and form submissions.

-## Student Assessment Requirements
+## MVP Requirements
-Ensure your project meets the following requirements:
+Ensure your POS application meets the following Minimum Viable Product (MVP) requirements:
-- Utilize the backend framework taught during the course (e.g., ASP.NET, Django).
-- Use the major frontend libraries and/or frameworks learned during the course (e.g., React).
-- Support multiple routes to display different views to the user, allowing seamless navigation.
-- Demonstrate proficiency by following the Single Responsibility Principle and writing modular code.
+1. Authentication:
+   - Users should be able to log in using Google authentication.
+   - When logged out, users should see an inviting homepage with a login button.
+   - When logged in, users should see a navbar with options to view orders, create an order, and view revenue.

+2. Order Management:
+   - Users should be able to view a list of all orders with essential details like order name, status, customer contact, and order type.
+   - Users should be able to view a list of order items associated with each order, displaying item names and prices.

+3. CRUD Operations:
-- Implement a form that allows users to create a new resource.
+   - Users should be able to create a new order and add order items to it.
-- Include select elements, radio button groups, or checkbox groups in the form to choose related resources.
+   - Users should be able to update order information, including order name, customer contact, and order type.
-- Customers should be able to delete their own data while being prevented from deleting other customers' data.
+   - Users should be able to delete an order or an order item from an existing order.

+4. Closing Orders and Revenue:
+   - Users should be able to close an order by entering payment type and tip amount.
+   - Upon closing an order, the order status should change from "Open" to "Closed."
+   - Revenue data should be generated upon closing an order, capturing total order amount, date, payment type, and tip amount.
-- Customers should have the ability to edit their data.
+   - Users should be able to view the total revenue made to date.
-- Implement a flexible UI layout using a 3rd-party framework like Bootstrap or author your own CSS using Flexbox (optional stretch goal).

 ## General Requirements
-Ensure your project meets the following general requirements:
+Ensure your POS application meets the following general requirements:
-- Ensure your project name is correctly specified in the `<title>` tag of the HTML head.
-- Verify your project name is correct in the name property in your package.json.
-- Assign the correct input types (e.g., use "number" for numeric inputs, `<textarea>` for long-form text).
-- Utilize professional and relevant data throughout your application (avoid placeholders like "test" or "example").
-- Remove zombie code (commented-out chunks) and console logs from your codebase.
-- Ensure your Developer Tools console does not display any errors.
-- Be prepared to explain any warnings that may appear in the console.
-- Build a single-page application that does not refresh on page changes.
-- Employ a limited color palette, left-align most text copy, and use consistent padding and margins.
-- Maintain consistency in views, cards, fonts, sizes, etc.
-- Resize images as necessary to display correctly in the UI, maintaining the correct aspect ratio.

-Remember, this project is for a client, so make it your own while staying focused on the client's requirements.
-Failure to address these requirements may result in rejection by the client.
+- Use clean code with a focus on the Single Responsibility Principle and modular coding.
+- Utilize ES6 modules bundled with Webpack for efficient code organization.
+- Implement error-free code with clean linters.
+- Use Bootstrap 5 for responsive and stylish design elements.
+- Plan and organize the project work into tickets and milestones on the Github project board.
+- Provide a comprehensive README for the project.

-Proceed with your planning, incorporating the provided guidelines and the senior engineer's advice.
-Good luck with your presentation and project development!
+Remember, the MVP aims to deliver a functional POS application that addresses the immediate needs of Hip Hop Pizza and Wangs.
+Your planning and development should align with the client's requirements and preferences.
+Good luck with your proposal presentation and project development!